Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 The Inca Quarry Trek is an alternative hiking route to Machu Picchu, less crowded than the classic Inca Trail.
 It offers a unique blend of natural beauty, Inca ruins, and cultural experiences, culminating in a visit to Machu Picchu.

-The trek is typically a 4-day journey, covering a distance of around 26 kilometers (16 miles).
+The trek is typically a 4-day journey, covering a distance of around 26 km (16 mi).

-The Inca Quarry Trek is considered moderate to challenging.
+The trek is considered moderate to challenging.
 It involves steep ascents and descents, high altitude, and varied terrain..

 Unlike the Inca Trail, the Quarry Trek doesn’t require special permits, but Machu Picchu itself does.

 Essential items include a sturdy backpack, sleeping bag, comfortable hiking boots, warm and waterproof clothing, a hat, sunglasses, sunscreen, a water bottle, and personal medication.
-It’s also recommended to bring a camera and some local currency.
+Bring a camera and some local currency.

 Yes, spending a few days in Cusco or a similar altitude to acclimatize to the high elevation is highly recommended to reduce the risk of altitude sickness.